MINNESOTA WATER STORAGE BILL

 We have met in person and secured legislative authors to work with us in the State House and Senate.
 We are soliciting other House and Senate members to gain insight and input during the creation of the legislation.
 We are seeking additional sign-on from members who support funding for water storage.
 Two versions of the bill have been introduced in the Minnesota House H.F.
 4398 and H.F.
 3595.
-We are now seeking additional hearings as well as companion bills in the Senate.
+A companion bill in the Senate authored by Senators Bill Weber and Nick Frenz S.F.
+3864 has been included in the Natural Resources Omnibus Bill which has passed.
 We will also be meeting with the Governor to ask for his endorsement, support and help in raising public awareness.
 With the bill is in its final form, we will continue to shepherd this legislation through the process to final approval.

 We plan to meet with federal level Minnesota legislators to seek support and matching dollars.
 We will seek private foundation funding for water storage as well.
 We will investigate the potential for Legacy Amendment support.
 We are continuing to raise awareness with the general public about this issue and garner additional exposure in major and small media markets of all type.